 Build your digital estate plan with this helpful guide.
-Don’t allow your photographs and digital media to become irretrievable in the event of the worst.
+Don’t let your photographs, digital media and cryptocurrency become irretrievable in the event of the worst.

 What is a Digital Estate Plan?
 It’s a plan to hand over your digital assets to chosen beneficiaries in the event of your death.